Arvintian/madara/README.md

 ## Introduction

-Madara is a python web framework inspire by [flask](https://github.com/pallets/flask), but no [context](https://flask.palletsprojects.com/en/1.1.x/appcontext/) design, so will be more free in multi-thread environment.
+Madara is a python web framework for building APIs inspire by [flask](https://github.com/pallets/flask), but no [context](https://flask.palletsprojects.com/en/1.1.x/appcontext/) design, so will be more free in multi-thread environment.

 ## Installation